HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 | :--- |
 | The HSM API to retrieve the `xPub`  from a generated `BIP32` wallet is still under development.
 An initial estimate from the Dinamo team is for this to be available on September.
 A degree of development uncertainty can be found when this API is available. |

-Once the wallet is started successfully, any request to fetch signatures or to sign transactions will send the data to be signed to the *HSM Client*.
+Once the wallet is started successfully, the signature of HSM inputs can be made through a `Tx Proposal`, using the Atomic Swap API.
+The `wallet/atomic-swap/get-my-signatures` route will be modified to identify that the wallet is related to an HSM and will send the data to be signed to the *HSM Client*.
 This can be based on the desktop hardware wallet [`ledger/sendTx()` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/utils/ledger.js#L126-L166).

+_Note:_ For this initial version, only this route will be adapted for using the hardware wallet, since it's the only one that has an implementation close enough to the Desktop Ledger.
+The other endpoints, such as `wallet/simple_send_tx` will require more complex refactorings and will be discussed on the _Future Possibilites_ section.

 | ⚠ Incomplete PoC - sign tx |
 | :--- |